Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 and to the regional superintendent, shall consider the report at a meeting of

-the State Board, and may order that a sufficient amount of general State aid be
+the State Board, and may order that a sufficient amount of general State aid or evidence-based funding be

 withheld from payments due to the district to correct the violations.
 This